saliWd/distance/ProjectNotes.md

 ## TODO

 1. app stuff
-   1. use the most current version of all the plugins.
-4 NOK remaining: logging/converter-gson/retrofit/adapter-rxjava
-   1. remove any warnings on the beacon scanner app
-   1. install my own app (app review is pending...).
-Go for the engineering version.
    1. implement some functionality
 1. adapt / understand eddystone example more -> adapt to taiyo yuden, have board definition there
    1. timers_init(): sets up RTC and IRQ priorities.
 Doesn't seem like much application specific